10 Real MCP Server Use Cases for Personal Productivity

 "Show me unread emails from this week.
 Flag anything from clients.
 Draft a reply to the meeting invite from Sarah."

 Nobody likes email triage.
-Letting Claude scan, categorize, and draft replies cuts a 20-minute morning ritual down to 5 minutes of reviewing what it found.
+I used to open Gmail, stare at 40 unread messages, and close the tab.
+Letting Claude scan, categorize, and draft replies cuts that 20-minute morning ritual down to 5 minutes of reviewing what it found.

 One word of caution: be careful with auto-sending.
 Having Claude draft replies is great.
 Having it send replies without review is how you accidentally tell your boss you'd love to work weekends.